isomerc/nicotine/README.md

 minimize_inactive = false  # Minimize clients when cycling away (saves resources)
 ```

+The path to the config directory can be customized by setting the `EVE_NICOTINE_CONFIG_DIR` environment variable.

 ## Architecture

 - **Daemon mode**: Maintains window manager connection and state in memory for instant cycling